 Sherwin-Williams Illusions Translucent Metallic Finish has a manufacturing formula that allows it to coat easier and capture the pigment of metal.
 I used two coats on each leg to achieve the depth of coverage I wanted.
 I tested a glaze application on one of the legs.
 The glaze muted the sheen too much for the intended effect.
 After the legs dried overnight I removed them with a screwdriver, set them to the side, and prepared to get my upholstering on.

 On our most recent antiques buying trip I made a quick dash into Hobby Lobby with 40% off coupon in hand.
 The fabric below caught my eye only out of the “I’m here and I’m getting something” principal.
-Standing and studying the fabric two words rose to the top of my thoughts, bargain bin.
+Standing and studying the fabric, two words rose to the top of my thoughts.

 Gently pull the fabric up over sides to desired tightness.
 Staple fabric in place.
 I staple all the way around continuing to pull up sections of fabric as I go.
 Working in small sections makes the fabric easier to work with.
 I do a neat fold every few staple applications to make a neater tuck.